GoonerM466/iptvboss-support-agent/docs/Troubleshooting_Guide.md

 4. **If still fails: Manual restore**
    - Open IPTVBoss (may show empty)
-   - Menu → Restore → Local
+   - Settings → Restore Database → Local
    - Select most recent backup that predates the problem
    - Look in `IPTVBoss/backup` folder for dated backups